openshift-evangelists/workshopper/README.md

 The main sections are

+* `id` - id to use to identify workshop in multi-workshop deployments (SHA-256 of it's URL unless specified)
 * `name` - display name of the workshop
 * `logo` - logo to display on the workshop page
 * `vars` - defines variable values to use in modules